software-tools-books/sd4ds/src/configuration/index.md

 ---
-title: "A Minimal Configuration Manager"
+title: "A Modest Configuration Manager"
 ---

 -   Current configuration syntax allows one "overall" section and one section per pipeline stage